plone/documentation/docs/contributing/core/index.md

 make run
 ```

-See more `make` options/targets in the README of the buildout.coredev repo.
+See more `make` options/targets in the READMEs of the `buildout.coredev` repo.

 (contributing-core-work-with-git-label)=